Safety at schools

 What is the safety policy regarding visitors who wish to come inside school buildings?

-All visitors, including parents, age 12 and older must do all of the following before entering a DOE building: show proof of at least one dose of a COVID-19 vaccination, wear a mask and take the Daily Health Screening, which they must pass successfully to enter.
+All visitors, including parents, age 12 and older must show proof of at least one dose of a COVID-19 vaccination and take the DOE Health Screening, which they must pass successfully to enter.
+Masks will now be optional for visitors.

 What safety protocols will be used during student lunch periods?